Tudor67/Paper-Notes/ComputerVision/Detection/README.md

       * Extract features from the fine-tuned CNN and train one linear SVM per class;
 	  * The positive and negative examples are defined differently at this stage (compared to fine-tuning):
 	      - Only the GT bounding boxes are positive examples for their respective classes (== 1.0 IoU);
-		  - proposals with < 0.3 IoU overlap with all instances of a class are negative examples for that class;
+		  - Proposals with < 0.3 IoU overlap with all instances of a class are negative examples for that class;
-		  - proposals with IoU in [0.3, 1.0) are ignored.
+		  - Proposals with IoU in [0.3, 1.0) are ignored.
-	  * For PASCAL VOC datasets, adopt standard hard negative mining for a faster convergence (=> mAP stop increasing after only a single pass over all images).
+	  * For PASCAL VOC datasets, adopt standard hard negative mining for a faster convergence (=> mAP stops increasing after only a single pass over all images).
   4. Bounding box regression:
       * Train a linear regression model (for each class separately) to predict a new detection window given the predicted bounding box and its pool5 features;
       * This improves the localization performance of the model.
   - Different definitions of positives and negatives in fine-tuning and SVM training allow:
-      * at fine-tuning stage: to create more positive examples (x30) => a larger dataset => avoid overfitting, but the network is not fine-tuned for precise localization;
+      * at fine-tuning stage: to create more positive examples (x30) => a larger dataset => avoids overfitting, but the network is not fine-tuned for precise localization;
 	  * at SVM training stage: to emphasize precise localization.
 * Test-time detection:
   1. Use selective search on the test image to extract ~2000 region proposals;